jed/building-brooklynjs/README.md

 Talks
 -----

-The core of a BrooklynJS event consists of five lightning talks of ten minutes each, preceeded by an intro in which the emcees give some context for the event.
+The core of a BrooklynJS event consists of five lightning talks of ten minutes each, preceded by an intro in which the emcees give some context for the event.

 ```
 +-------+ +====+ +====+ +====+ +====+ +====+